QTNM/QTNMSim/README.md

 Also, the lower energy limit of the tritium decay generator now stands at 1.5 keV, avoiding too low energy electrons with cyclotron radii to small to sample by realistic maximum step lengths, say 0.1mm.

+While testing for energy conservation which affects the chirp of the signal, the 'Signal' ntuple also contains the kinetic energy in MeV (G4 default) for each step.
+Next attempt after checking the textbook Boris algorithm is Tom Goffrey's analytic solution of the For, O'Connell equations in 3D.